Ticks on cats – identification & treatment

 Where do ticks bite?

-Ticks can be found anywhere on your cat’s body, but they particularly like to attach themselves around their:
+Ticks can be found anywhere on your cat’s body, but they particularly like to attach themselves around:

 How do you remove a tick from a cat?

-1. Part your cat’s fur so you can see the tick
+Step 1 – Part your cat’s fur so you can see the tick.

-2. Using a tick removal tool, place the hook around the base of grasp the tick as close to the skin as possible
+Step 2 – Using a tick removal tool, place the hook around the base of the tick; grasping the tick as close to the skin as possible.

-3. Twist the tick hook and lever it upwards so that the tick detaches from your cat’s body
+Step 3 – Twist the tick hook and lever it upwards, so the tick detaches from your cat’s body.

-4. Make sure not to pull or squeeze the tick’s body as this can leave the head parts embedded in the skin which can cause infection and can also lead to the tick regurgitating its stomach contents into the bite wound, spreading disease
+Step 4 – Don’t pull or squeeze the tick’s body, as this can leave the head parts embedded in the skin.
+Leaving the tick’s head can cause infection and lead to the tick regurgitating its stomach contents into the bite wound, spreading disease.

 You should always use a tick removal tool* that helps you remove the tick whole, so there are no parts left in your cat.